 DevOps – The Right Approach?

-Enterprises are creating DevOps teams to support Digital Transformation (DX) at a rapid pace to speed up digital innovation and reduce the cost of operation.
-Sometimes, DevOps teams are carved out of existing in-house resources and continue to report into the IT department, but in other cases, newly appointed Chief Digital Officers (CDO) roles are appointed to ensure a new culture is stitched into the design of this key enabling team.
+Enterprises are creating DevOps teams to support and speed up their digital transformation, embracing digital innovation, enabling them to reduce operation costs.
+Sometimes, these teams are carved out of existing in-house resources and continue to report to the IT department, but in other cases, Chief Digital Officer (CDO) roles are appointed to ensure a new culture is stitched into the design of this key enabling team.

 Which Route?
 Two-Speed or Integrated?

-It’s an opinion only but my experience of two-speed team structures for digital transformation hasn’t been good.
-There’s a huge risk that some great people get left in the ‘slow-speed’ IT team that end up feeling disenfranchised.
-Also, the leadership of the two teams can end up squabbling all of the time and creating disruption and distractions that are at best unhelpful.
-That said, if both teams accept their roles to be important, and the right personalities are placed in the right seats, then maybe it can work.
+It’s only an opinion, but my experience of two-speed team structures for digital transformation hasn’t been satisfactory.
+There’s a risk that some great people get left in the ‘slow-speed’ IT team that end up feeling disenfranchised.
+Also, the leadership of the two teams can end up squabbling. creating disruption and distractions that are at best unhelpful.
+That said, if both teams accept that their roles are important, and the right personalities are placed in the right seats, perhaps it could work.